Birchgrove railway station

 Birchgrove railway station is a railway station serving Birchgrove, Cardiff, Wales.
 It is located on the Coryton Line 3.75 mi north of Cardiff Central, with the station situated beneath the A469.

 Passenger services are provided by Transport for Wales as part of the Valley Lines network.

 It was opened by the Great Western Railway in 1929.

+In March 2025, the BBC included the station in a list of "Britain's 10 worst performing stations by percentage of cancelled trains".